vweevers/lento/readme.md

 I wish retries could be handled at a higher level, but as it stands, `lento` is both a low-level HTTP client and a streaming client, so retries have to be handled here.
 This may change in the future.

+### debug

+Enable debug output with `DEBUG=lento`.
+Mostly logs HTTP requests and retries, no usernames, SQL or other potentially sensitive data.
+Beware, it can log thousands of lines per query.

 ## install

 With [npm](https://npmjs.org) do: